Time and phase, in combination with amplitude, determine what we hear.

 So, why do most mainstream manufacturers and magazines focus only on the amplitude (frequency) response of speakers and ignore the critical time and phase?
 We believe this tunnel-vision approach is a direct result of a serious flaw that has affected almost every listening test ever done.
 The flaw is that they are TESTS.

 We enjoy music as an emotional experience.
 We are drawn into good music, exhilarated by exciting music, relaxed by soothing music, and put-off by bad music.
 In a listening TEST, people put away their emotions and try to use their analytical mind to evaluate a speaker's performance.
 It's like trying to evaluate the quality of a classic painting by counting how many different colors are in it.
 The analytical mind focuses only on the surface, the frequency response, and ignores the reason for music; emotion.

 Our opinion is that these evaluations made with the analytical mind have nothing to do with a speaker's true performance on music.
 They are cited in various circles as proof that time alignment doesn't matter, or that phase doesn't matter, or that all wires sound the same, or that all amps and CD players sound the same, but they all miss the fundamental truth.
 Listening to music is an emotional event and cannot be accurately evaluated by the analytical mind.

-Time- and phase-accurate speakers with flat amplitude response assure that the entire waveform is preserved.
-When the output waveform is a replica of the input waveform, all amplitude and timing relationships are maintained.
-When some parts of the reproduced signal are out-of-phase timbre and imaging are altered.
+Time- and phase-accurate speakers with flat amplitude responses assure that the entire waveform is preserved.
+All amplitude and timing relationships are maintained when the output waveform is a replica of the input waveform.
+When some parts of the reproduced signal are out-of-phase, timbre and imaging are altered.